 Downloadable two-sided poster of survey results in graphic form available here

-This summary report was commissioned by W.A.G.E. and compiled by Sherry X. Xian of the Survey Research Institute at Cornell University.
-Her analysis combines the data of both surveys unless otherwise indicated and provides analysis and summary information only where significant differentiation within the data was noted.
-Data from both surveys was combined and analyzed by: Number of Artists, Gender, Age, and Size of Institution.
+This report was commissioned by W.A.G.E. and compiled by Sherry X. Xian of the Survey Research Institute at Cornell University.
+Her analysis combines the data of both surveys unless otherwise indicated and provides analysis only where significant differentiation within the data was noted.

 • 43% were between 31 to 40 years old.